tmoreton/trckfi/outstatic/content/posts/how-to-get-rich-off-stocks-outside-your-retirement-accounts.md

 ## **Can I Really Get Rich with Stocks?**

-**<br>

-**Yes, you totally can.
+Yes, you totally can.
 Stocks have been a solid way to create wealth.
 But it takes a long time and it’s not easy.
 You need to follow the right strategy such as buying and holding and being consistent.
 Now if you do follow that strategy then it becomes easier.

 ### **How to Get Rich Off Stocks?**